Interview with a Grenada Vet School Student!

 What was your reason for moving to another country to attend SGU?

 I’ve ALWAYS wanted to move away from home.
 I was born and raised in Atlanta, GA, and attended UGA.
 Initially, I thought I’d go all eight years at UGA, but the older I got, I realized I was ready to leave Georgia sooner than expected.

 Honestly, I never expected my first significant move from home to be as far as a small island in the Caribbean, but I would do it all over again 100 times over.
 I also loved the idea of being immersed in a different culture and overcoming adversity in an environment I wasn’t familiar with.

 Do you remember any specifically challenging interview questions?

 “What are your weaknesses?”
-People are so used to telling why they’re a good applicant, person, etc but many people struggle to notice or admit true weaknesses.
+People are so used to telling why they’re suitable applicants.
+Often many people struggle to notice or admit true weaknesses.
 I’d say be honest!
 It’s a good look when you can acknowledge something that may not be the best about yourself.